getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 {{ h2(text="Making sure it always works") }}

 We built a secure API, open only to certain users.
 However, now the process of verifying that the API works isn't that trivial.
-You need to send a request to get a token, copy the token and send it in a header, then verify if the response is correct.
+You need to send a request, get a token, copy the token, send it in a header, then finally verify that the response is correct.
+This may become tedious when extending your API.

 Another way of testing your API is using [APId](../../).
-With APId you only need a `.yaml` file specifying the endpoints you want to test and the order in which to send requests.
+With APId you only need a `.yaml` file with the endpoints you want to test, what requests you send and what responses you expect.
-Then you can use the APId [CLI tool](../../download) to run those tests any time you want.
+The [APId CLI tool](../../download) can run those tests any time you need.
-To test the authenticated `/beer` endpoint our `apid.yaml` will contain the following:
+To test the authenticated `/beer` endpoint our `apid.yaml` will contain the following (with explanation below):

 ```yaml
 transactions: